 Skip to main content

-The Fortress desktop app is an Electron shell that loads fortressproductivity.com and adds the system integrations you’d expect from a native app: a menu bar tray, a global hotkey, a dock badge, and native notifications.
+The Fortress desktop app is an Electron shell that loads fortressproductivity.com and adds the system integrations you’d expect from a native app: a menu bar tray, a global quick-capture hotkey, a dock badge, and native notifications.
 It is signed, notarized, and updates itself in the background.

 Install